 If you are a truck driver who has been involved in an accident or you are an individual that has been involved in an accident involving a truck, it is important to know your rights.
-In Ontario, if you are at-fault for the accident and have sustained serious injuries you are entitled to pursue an accident benefits claim.
-However, if you are not deemed at-fault for the accident, you are eligible to pursue an accident benefits claim and a tort claim.
-Although there are numerous factors involved in determine your eligibility to either an accident benefits claim or a tort claim, it is ultimately important to speak with a personal injury lawyer to know about your legal rights and options.
+In Ontario, if you are at fault for the accident and have sustained serious injuries, you are entitled to pursue an accident benefits claim.
+However, if you are not deemed at fault for the accident, you are eligible to pursue an accident benefits claim and a tort claim.
+Although there are numerous factors involved in determining your eligibility to either an accident benefits claim or a tort claim, it is ultimately important to speak with a personal injury lawyer to know about your legal rights and options.

 In Ontario if you or a loved one has been involved in truck accident or involved in an accident with a truck, you are entitled to claim accident benefits, which include:

 - Non-earner benefit

 To obtain these benefits, it is important for you to understand that applying for the entitlement of these benefits is time-sensitive.
 Call Azimi Law, and we will help you navigate through the complex and overwhelming process and help put your mind at ease.

 Other available compensation might include a tort claim (lawsuit) filed against the driver if they were determined to be at fault for the accident.
 A tort claim can recover damages for pain and suffering, lost income, short- and long-term medical care, and out-of-pocket expenses like housekeeping.